 Top Croatia Sailing Destinations

 Get inspired into unique sailing locations at the Croatian coast and discover 4 major charter destinations from where you can rent yachts in Croatia.
-My advice is to choose at least 7-day itinerary and explore one of these regions at a slow and relaxing pace.
+7-day itinerary is ideal yacht charter duration for most guests that wish to explore Croatian coast at a slow pace.

 WHERE TO SAIL IN CROATIA?

-Chartering a sailing yacht to explore hundreds of densely scattered islands is definitively the most unique holiday experience at Croatian coast.
+Chartering a sailing yacht to explore hundreds of densely scattered islands is definitively the most unique holiday experience at the Croatian coast.
+Ideally is to focus on a specific area and explore all the beautiful spots and islands of that region.
 It is amazing how much can you see within a week.
-For First-time visitors and beginners is ideal to focus on a specific area and explore all the beautiful spots and islands of that region.
-7 day sailing itinerary in Split is recommended if you wish to sail world-known island Hvar, Brač, Vis and Korčula
+Split sailing itinerary is recommended for anyone who wishes to sail around the world-known island Hvar, Brač, Vis and Korčula.
+But there are also locations that are more quiet and definitively worth exploring.
+Like Kornati national park or less-crowded north Adriatic coast.

-The most rewarding guideline for a beginner is: Explore Croatia's remarkable coast at a slow pace, so that you can feet the true heartbeat of this European country.
+If you plan to charter a yacht in Croatia, most it is important that you visit all the stunning islands at a slow pace and embrace the true heartbeat of this stunning country.
 There are beauties and breathtaking locations behind every corner that will certainly inspire you to come back for more.

-Ideally is to contact a reliable yacht charter agency so they can recommend the itinerary to meet you expectations and suit your travelling style.
+Contact a reliable yacht charter agency so they can recommend the itinerary to meet you expectations and suit your travelling style.
 There are 4 main yacht charter destinations where you can rent yachts in Croatia.
-Begin your cruising holiday in UNESCO world heritage sites SPLIT or DUBROVNIK, or opt. for an alternative Adriatic yacht itinerary and charter sailboat in Zadar or set sail in PULA and visit northern regions.
+Begin your cruising holiday in UNESCO world heritage sites SPLIT or DUBROVNIK, or explore less visited sailing grounds of PULA and ZADAR and impressive Kornati national park.

 Renting sailboat in Split or historic UNESCO locations Trogir and Šibenik will allow you to explore the most wonderful sailing grounds in Croatia.
-Recommended for beginners, day sailors and family yacht charters is a standard 7-day Split sailing itinerary including world-famous islands in Croatia Vis Hvar Korčula and Brač.
-This is also the safest route with an easy eye-of-sight navigation between the largest Dalmatian islands.
+Recommended for beginners, day sailors or a family yacht vacation is a standard 7-day Split sailing itinerary including world-famous islands in Croatia Vis, Hvar, Korčula and Brač.
+Besides of being the most visited yacht charter location of Croatia it is also considered safest with an easy eye-of-sight navigation between largest Dalmatian islands.

-This unique route itinerary allows you to discover peaceful anchorages and island ports on less visited parts of Hvar and Brač with dodging crowds at the same time.
-Here you can relax and enjoy in solitude and seclusion anchoring in isolated coves and swimming on lonely beaches.
+This unique route allows you to discover peaceful anchorages and island ports on less visited parts of Hvar and Brač, but also some must-see islands and historic towns.
+Here you can relax and enjoy in solitude and seclusion anchoring in isolated coves and exploring lonely beaches.
 If you own a adequate sailing certificate Split sailing charter is ideal starting location for a beginner wishing to independently rent a bareboat yacht in Croatia.

 Explore the wonderful island of captains Mali Lošinj, discover turquoise waters of Silba or visit peaceful village on Unije island.
 Take the advantage of crystal-clear waters for various water sports, snorkeling or swimming.
 Istria is world-known of impressive historic sites, great recreational grounds, water attractions, notorious summer festivals and amazing food delicacies based on wild truffles and best wines of Croatia called Malvazija.